For Payroll Coordinators: UROP Payroll Guidelines

 Activation and Termination of UROP Appointments

 UROP payroll is administered via the MIT Student Payroll System.
-All paid UROP students must be activated on payroll using the Hourly Student Appointment (HSA) application in SAPweb.
+All paid UROP students must be activated in the Student Payroll System using the Student Appointment section of Atlas.
 Approved paid UROPS must be activated in the system at the beginning of their UROP employment.
+UROP payroll data is sent to the Student Payroll System via nightly feed from the UROP system.
+The only fields that you may enter or edit for UROP appointments are:

 - Position Description

-Start and end dates are determined based on the term of UROP approval and this information automatically appears in SAP.
-You can only change start and end dates to begin later or end earlier than the given term dates.
-UROP appointments cannot begin prior to the start of the term or extend beyond the end date of the term for which the given UROP was approved.
+Term start and end dates are determined based on the term of UROP approval and this information automatically appears in SAP.
+You can only change start and end dates to begin later than or end earlier than the given term date range.
+UROP appointments cannot begin prior to the start of the term or extend beyond the end date for the approved UROP term.

-The minimum hourly amount a UROP student may be paid is $10.00, which is also the UROP direct funding hourly amount.
-UROP students paid from any source may not be paid less than $10.00 per hour.
+The minimum hourly amount a UROP student may be paid is $11.00, which is also the UROP direct funding hourly amount.
+UROP students paid from any source may not be paid less than $11.00 per hour.
+The direct funding hourly rate and UROP minimum hourly rate will be increasing to $11.50 per hour on June 1, 2017.

 Due to MIT policy based on regulations regarding overhead, you are not allowed to mix education funds (e.g. UROP funds) with sponsored research funds.
 If UROP has agreed to fund a student for a given term, a faculty member may not supplement this income with funds from his/her research account.